Man pleads guilty to robbery in shootout that wounded agent

 HAMMOND, Ind.
 (AP) - A Chicago man who was involved in an Indiana shootout in which a federal agent was wounded and another suspect was killed has pleaded guilty to robbery.

-The (Northwest Indiana) Times reports 20-year-old Blake King told U.S. District Court Judge Joseph S. VanBokkelenon on Wednesday that he participated in the June 7, 2018, robbery in Gary in which a Chicago-based U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives agent was wounded.
+The (Northwest Indiana) Times reports 20-year-old Blake King told U.S. District Judge Joseph S. VanBokkelenon on Wednesday that he participated in the June 7, 2018, robbery in Gary in which a Chicago-based U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives agent was wounded.

 A third man, Bernard Graham, of Calumet City, Illinois, is due to stand trial Nov.
 4 on federal charges including assault on a federal officer.
 The suspect who was killed was 28-year-old Raymon Truitt, of Gary.